slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Trade space for time.'*

 <!--
+> *'Trees that are slow to grow bear the best fruit.' -- Molière*

 15. Waiting may be the best course of action.
 A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian

 7. Be patient.
 You must pass through the circumference of time before arriving at the centre of opportunity.
 A wise reserve seasons the aims and matures the means.
 Time’s crutch effects more than the iron club of Hercules.
 God Himself chasteneth not with a rod but with time.
 He spake a great word who said, “Time and I against any two.”
 Fortune herself rewards waiting with the first prize. -- Balthasar Gracian